-"I gravitate to individuals who are considered unique, authentic, creative, quirkly, misunderstood, marginalized, ignored or wounded -- those who deal with discrimination and those who are victorious despite the cards they've been dealt in life," she said.
+"I am drawn to individuals who are unique, authentic, creative, misunderstood, marginalized, ignored or wounded -- those who deal with discrimination and those who are victorious despite the cards they've been dealt in life."

 "I love what I do.
 I'm fortunate to make it my life's work.

 I believe everyone has a story if you dig deep enough.

 I've worked for dozens of national and international newspapers and magazines over the years, with Time, Newsweek, Wall Street Journal, Paris Match, Der Spiegel and the New York Times among them.
 Some of her disability work is preserved at the Smithsonian Museum as well.

 "I cherish each of the hundreds of assignments over several decades because they sharpened my skills and prepared me or the work I'm doing now as a photojournalist for the Institute on Human Development and Disability at the University of Georgia, where I document a number of disability and civil rights issues and stories."

 "l love creating projects that spark conversations that matter.

 I still take on commissioned assignments for newspapers, magazines and corporations and seek different perspectives that go deeper than the obvious," Robin added.